tcasredburn/RealWareApiAssistant/README.md

 SkipWarningPrompts - "Skips any warning prompts that would halt the script to warn the user"

-RetryImmediatelyAfterBadRequest - If a request fails, retries for one time after 1000 milliseconds.
+RetryImmediatelyAfterBadRequest - If a GET request fails before the actual PUT or POST, the GET request will retry for one additional attempt after 1000 milliseconds.

 ForceExcelNULLValues - Allows the use of NULL.
 It will convert the value ```NULL``` into a ```null``` database value.